-Write an account of how the assassination of Archduke Franz Ferdinand led to the outbreak of the First World War.
+Write an account of how the entry of America had an impact on the First World War.

 [8 marks]

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.